joinpursuit/Pursuit-Core-Web/full-stack-express/express-connect-react/README2.md

 const API = apiURL();
 ```

+We are also using `useParams` from react-router-dom.
+This will allow us to use the url parameters (index position of the array)

 Our function for show will be very similar.
-However, we'll add an error message in case the particular bookmark cannot be found:
+However, we'll add an error message in case the particular bookmark cannot be found.
+We'll got to `/not-found` which is an invalid index position, which will trigger the 404 route.
+It still could use even better UI/UX, but this will do for our small build.
+As a challenge during lab you can work on making this an even nicer experience.

 Remember, the structure of the `.then()` function is that it takes two arguments, both callbacks.
 The first argument is what happens when the promise is successfully resolved (successful API call).
 The second is when the promise is rejected (unsuccessful API call) .
 The second callback is optional, but can be very helpful for debugging.